Sweden’s Maja Stark fends off Nelly Korda to clinch US Women’s Open title

 Maja Stark shot seven-under 72 to claim her first major championship, winning the US Women’s Open at Erin Hills on Sunday.

-The 25-year-old became the sixth Swede to win a women’s major, finishing two strokes ahead of Rio Takeda and World number one Nelly Korda.
+The 25-year-old became the sixth Swede to win a women’s major, finishing two strokes ahead of Rio Takeda and world No 1 Nelly Korda.

 Korda carded 71 on the final day, while Takeda shot 72, both ending the tournament at five-under.